 If the calculation shows there is a loss, then where the loan is ongoing, I require Shawbrook to restructure Mr B's loan.
-It should recalculate the loan to put Mr B in a position where the solar panel system is cost neutral over the term of the loan.
+It should recalculate the loan to put Mr B in a position where the solar panel system is cost neutral over a ten-year period.